CiscoDevNet/cloud-cml/README.md

 Replace "bucket-name" to the bucket name of your S3 bucket.
 This permits Read/Write and List access to the specified bucket and all objects within that bucket.

-> **Note** This could be further tightened by removing the "PutObject" action from the policy as the EC2 instance / the CML controller only needs read access ("GetObject") and not write access access ("PutObject").
+> **Note:** This could be further tightened by removing the "PutObject" action from the policy as the EC2 instance / the CML controller only needs read access ("GetObject") and not write access access ("PutObject").
 However, to upload images into the bucket, the write access is required at least initially.

 Click "Next" and provide a policy name, "cml-s3-access" for example.
 Finally, click "Create policy".